pwizla/tinysteps-todolist/README.md

 **Consider this as alpha — or even pre-alpha — stuff!**
 As I said, it's a work in progress.
 So far, the UI just allows you to add and re-order tasks, check/uncheck them, and that's all.
 It just moves things up and down in the DOM.

 **BEWARE!
 Nothing is saved!** If you reload the page, you'll lose everything.
-Storing items in a database or JSON file is planned, but not implemented yet.
+Storing items (HTML5 storage maybe) is planned, but not implemented yet.

 ## What's planned for future versions